wenleicao/wenleicao.github.io/_posts/2018-06-16-Power-BI-Dashboard-User-Side-Filter-Issue.md

 First we want to know if we are able to send hard coded dashboard link out via SSMS.
-You need to set up dbmail following the following link
+You need to set up dbmail following the following link if you have not yet
 <https://blog.sqlauthority.com/2008/08/23/sql-server-2008-configure-database-mail-send-email-from-sql-database/>
 after that, I try to execute the following code(change to msdb database first).
 Please notice: I use a fake email to replace my real email.